winston1214/winston1214.github.io/index.md

 If you interested in my research or myself, please contact email.

+If you want to know more about me, take a look at my CV.

 > ***winston121497(at)gmail.com***

+* * *

+# [News]
+* 2023.02 Started new position at MIR Lab, Yonsei University
+* 2023.02 One paper accepted to Sensors
+* 2023.02 Received my bachelor’s degree from Incheon Nataional University.
+* 2022.12 One paper accepted to IEEE BigData Conference 2022 and presented orally in Osaka, Japan
+* 2022.01 Started new position at RAISE Lab, Incheon National University
+* 2021.12 Awarded 1st Prize in the AI-Hub Idea Challenge Competition
+* 2021.10 One paper accepted to KIPS
+* 2021.08 Awarded 2nd Prize in the KED 2021 Industrial Innovation Big Data Platform Competition
+* 2021.06 Awarded Best Paper in KCC 2021
+* 2021.06 Four paper accepted to KCC 2021

 * * *

 # Publication
 ### 2023